nandlabs/go-turbo/README.md

+# Archive Notice !
-# This repository has been absorbed into [go-commons](https://github.com/nandlabs/go-commons).
-No future work is likely to happen over here and this repository may eventually be deleted !
+This repository has been absorbed into [go-commons](https://github.com/nandlabs/go-commons).
+No future work is likely to happen over here and this repository may eventually be deleted.

 # go-turbo
 A webtool kit for golang